Where is the number 1 place to go in the US for about a week - anywhere, but more scenery orientated?

 If you're into the desert scene, nothing beats Moab, Utah, for it's sheer awe-inspiring beauty.

-Steer clear of the Midwest (no offence meant to Nebraska, Kansas, or Oklahoma) unless you're into rolling hills and flatland. over 10 years ago
+Steer clear of the Midwest (no offence meant to Nebraska, Kansas, or Oklahoma) unless you're into rolling hills and flatland. almost 11 years ago

 West coast - you can take your pick - iether the San Francisco Bay area - with an excursion to Yosemite park and lake tahoe.
 Or perhaps go to Nevada/Utah - visit Vegas with excursions to the Grand Canyon, Bryce Canyon and Zion national park - (also if you have the time go to monument valley - really cool)

-A third option is to stick to Utah - you can take a loop that will include Bryce Canyon, Zion national park, monument valley, Canyonland national park and Arches national park - Absolutaly AMAZING Scenery over 10 years ago
+A third option is to stick to Utah - you can take a loop that will include Bryce Canyon, Zion national park, monument valley, Canyonland national park and Arches national park - Absolutaly AMAZING Scenery almost 11 years ago

 I'm sure there are a gazillion places... but I would say San Francisco as well.
-Check out their great city and then head up to Napa Valley... and if you have time keep going and check out the Redwoods National Park... home of huge Redwood trees. over 10 years ago
+Check out their great city and then head up to Napa Valley... and if you have time keep going and check out the Redwoods National Park... home of huge Redwood trees. almost 11 years ago

 The most dramatic mountain scenery in the States (IMO) is Glacier National Park in Montana.
 It's not the easiest place to get to, but it's worth it.
-There's heaps of hiking and river rafting among some of the most beautiful glacial formations you'll see anywhere short of the Himalaya. over 10 years ago
+There's heaps of hiking and river rafting among some of the most beautiful glacial formations you'll see anywhere short of the Himalaya. almost 11 years ago